Updated: April 12, 2022

 And of course, there are bad and ugly debts.
 These are debts that make people poorer.
 You’re more familiar with this.

 Credit card debts accumulated from buying luxuries you couldn’t really afford with your income is the most common type of ugly debt.
-And these type of debts, both the bad and the ugly, are something you should always try to avoid because getting out of them can be a bit tricky if you’re not financially smart.
+And these types of debts, both the bad and the ugly, are something you should always try to avoid because getting out of them can be a bit tricky if you’re not financially smart.

-Below now are what I consider as the top 10 reasons why you’re never getting rid of your bad debts anytime soon – signs that say you’re actually trying to get out of debt the wrong way.
+Below now are what I consider the top 10 reasons why you’re never getting rid of your bad debts anytime soon – signs that say you’re actually trying to get out of debt the wrong way.

 Take a look if you’re guilty of any of these and if so, try to change and improve.

 Top 10 Signs That Say You’ll Never Get Out of Debt

 1. You don’t know exactly how much debt you have.

 How can you pay off your debts if you don’t know how much it is?
 But more than the amount, take time to know how much interest it is accumulating every month.